timokoola/HelsinkiPlowsforAndroid/README.md

 Disclaimer about plow information
 =================================

 Tämä pilottiaineisto on Staran GPS-paikkatietoa talvihoidon töistä Helsingissä.
-Pilotissa on mukana nyt 20 ajoneuvon tiedot.
+Pilotissa on mukana nyt 90 ajoneuvon tiedot.

-Material for this app has been made available by city of Helsinki service orgaization Stara.
-At the moment GPS-coordinates are available for 20 vehicles.
+Material for this app has been made available by city of Helsinki service organisation Stara.
+At the moment GPS-coordinates are available for 90 vehicles.

 Building
 ========